bobboteck/Widget_GitHub_Organization/README.md

 # Widget_GitHub_Organization

 [![Join the chat at https://gitter.im/bobboteck/Widget_GitHub_Organization](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/bobboteck/Widget_GitHub_Organization?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 For any questions you can use Gitter, to ask me!
 But if you want to report a problem or a bug, open an issue.

+---
-This is a Wordpress Widget, that show recent GitHub events of a specific Organization
+This is a **Wordpress Widget**, that show recent **GitHub events** of a specific **Organization**

 The widget is currently in development, checks the version available in the repository, to learn about the features that are currently available.
+*Any support or collaboration* in development of Widgets are welcome, you can contact me at my email address (bobboteck@officinerobotiche.it), just to tell me you're using the widget and appreciate the work that has been done so far.
+If you want to report *bugs*, *malfunctions*, *make a request to add or change functionality*, I ask you to use the system of **[Issue](https://github.com/bobboteck/Widget_GitHub_Organization/issues)** offered by GitHub.

 ##Versions
 Version 0.7.0 - Improved performance: